 In the TEA Project, all the global state maintainer nodes run the same state machine to maintain a single state across all nodes.
 All TApps share the same state which the utilize to store their own state in the memory of these nodes.
 The resource allocation problem that the TEA Project is trying to solve stems from the fact that the size of the state is limited.
 If one TApp uses too much memory, then other TApps won’t have enough room to store their state.
 We therefore want to encourage efficient state utilization among all TApp developers.

 The TEA Project has adopted a memory tax to levy on TApp developers when the utilize state memory.
 These taxes are paid out to the global state maintainer nodes as their reward for maintaining the global state.
-This tax is called the memory tax and is billed based on how much memory a TApp uses and how long it occupy the space in the state machine.
+This tax is called the memory tax and is billed based on how much memory a TApp uses and how long it occupies the space in the state machine.

 The Memory tax rate is not linear: as the state memory utilization increases and the remaining memory available becomes scarce, the rate starts to climb.
 The higher memory tax rate during high utilization periods will compel some applications to reduce / optimize their memory usage.
 Part of this optimization process is for developers to decide what to store as blob data in OrbitDB / IPFS.
 Every hosting CML has an OrbitDB / IPFS service in their hosting node which is not a part of the state machine and generally used as cache by the hosting node.
 This form of memory storage is much cheaper than storing in the state machine, which gives developers an option for storing non-critical data outside of the state machine.